Services

 Asbestos Abatement

-Asbestos is the name given to a number of naturally occurring fibrous minerals with high tensile strength.
+Asbestos is the name given to a number of naturally-occurring fibrous minerals with high tensile strength.
 Asbestos (Greek-not extinguishable) has the ability to be woven with resistance to heat and most chemicals.
-Because of these properties, asbestos has been used in more than 3000 different building products in building construction over the last 100 years.
+Because of these properties, asbestos has been used in more than 3,000 different building products in building construction over the last one hundred (100) years.
 Asbestos-containing materials are frequently encountered in a wide range of environments including, but not limited to, industrial, commercial, and residential facilities.

 Why Was It Used?